ColinMaudry/sparql-router/README.md

 MIT license

-If you use it, I really appreciate public statements such as [a tweet](https://twitter.com/intent/tweet?text=Wow%2C%20thanks%20%40CMaudry%20for%20making%20SPARQL%20router!%20https%3A%2F%2Fgithub.com%2FColinMaudry%2Fsparql-router%20%23SPARQL)!
+If you use it, I'd really appreciate a public statements such as [a tweet](https://twitter.com/intent/tweet?text=Wow%2C%20thanks%20%40CMaudry%20for%20making%20SPARQL%20router!%20https%3A%2F%2Fgithub.com%2FColinMaudry%2Fsparql-router%20%23SPARQL)!